 4. Does the camp offer age-appropriate training?

 It’s been said that it takes 8 to 12 years of training for a talented player to reach an elite level.
 This is known as the 10,000 hour rule.
-Unfortunately, many parents and coaches try to rush the development process and use adult training methods with younger players to get a head start on the time required.
+Unfortunately, many parents and basketball coaches try to rush the development process and use adult training methods with younger players to get a head start on the time required.
 This is a short-sighted approach that puts an over-emphasis on immediate results at the expense of long-term individual development.
 The overemphasising of competition in the early phases causes shortcomings in athletic abilities later because the athlete never achieves a base level of athleticism.
 Most players who are subjected to this flawed training approach

 see their careers end prematurely.
 In fact, studies show that 70% of kids quit sports by age 13, with this flawed training approach